reactivemarkets/toolbox-cpp/CONTRIBUTING.md

 We actively welcome your pull requests.

-1. Fork the repo and create your branch from `master`;
+1. fork the repo and create your branch from `master`;
+2. follow coding style and best practice;
-2. Add unit-test coverage where possible;
+3. add unit-test coverage where possible;
-3. Ensure the test suite passes;
+4. ensure the test suite passes;
+5. ensure that there are no package cycles;
-4. Update the documentation for API changes.
+6. update the documentation for API changes.

 ## Coding Style